sirajc/angularjs_gulp_coffee_phonecat/README.md

 ## Copyright and license

 	Based on original AngularJS app https://github.com/angular/angular-phonecat
-	All code credits to them
+	All code credits to AngularJS team

 	The MIT License